chengkuangan/jmeter-kafka-container/README.md

 The container can be deployed into Docker Engine or OpenShift Container Platform.
 This provides a flexible JMeter container for load testing Kafka on container platform.

+# Changes
+- Removed Promethues monitoring for JMeter.
+JMeter listener has negative impact on the JMeter performance especially obvious for Kafka client.
+- Instead of Promethues, a summary of Kafka producer performance statistics is printed on the command prompt output.
+This provides sufficient and yet effective Kafka producer performance observation data.
+- Enhancement on Kafka client implementation.

 ## Supported Parameters

 The following are the support parameters.